-It is important to remember that the when preparing data to be imported it must match exactly what is in Acctivate.
+It is important to remember that when preparing data to be imported it must match exactly what is in Acctivate.
 This includes any leading zeros for Product ID's or UPC's

-If you have ever tried to input numbers to an excel spreadsheet you most likely discovered that Excel re-formats your number to something else, by removing leading zeros, changing a fraction to a date, or changing a long string of numbers or decimals to to scientific notation.
+If you have ever tried to input numbers to an Excel spreadsheet you most likely discovered that Excel re-formats your number to something else, by removing leading zeros, changing a fraction to a date, or changing a long string of numbers or decimals to to scientific notation.
 This can be frustrating and prevent your records from importing correctly.
 In order to stop Microsoft Excel from changing the formatting of your data simply choose one of the methods below.

 The Apostrophe Method

 By placing an Apostrophe in the cell before the number you are telling Microsoft Excel to disregard the cell formatting, and display the number as it has been entered into the cell.
 This method means that even if someone were to change the cell formatting back to General and tries to edit a cell it will continue to look the same instead of being auto-formatted by Excel.

 - Add an Apostrophe in front of the number in the cell

 - (Example: '001234 will display 001234 in Excel)